severo/awesome-parquet/README.md

 ### Python

 - [fastparquet](https://github.com/dask/fastparquet/) - A Python implementation of the Parquet columnar file format.
+- [petastorm](https://github.com/uber/petastorm) - Petastorm is a library enabling the use of Parquet storage from Tensorflow, Pytorch, and other Python-based ML training frameworks.
+- [dask](https://github.com/dask/dask) - Dask is a flexible parallel computing library for analytics that can efficiently load and process multiple Parquet files as a unified dataset, enabling distributed computations on datasets larger than memory.

 ### R